vlab-research/vlab/docs/sketch.md

 # Sketch

 **When creating a new study the user will be served different forms depending on the choices they make.
-Each form has an underlying config file which can be one of three types: configObject, configSelect or configList.
+Each form has an underlying config file which can be one of three types: `configObject`, `configSelect` or `configList`.
 This means that some forms are made up of one config whereas others can be made up of several.**

 ## configObject